Caregiving

 Do the staff interact with residents on their way from point A to point B?
 “I would want to see that they take the time to stop, say hello, comment on what the residents are doing,” says Palmer.
 “Taking a moment to engage the residents makes their day.
 You don’t want residents to feel valued one day and ignored the next day simply because staff are in a rush.”

 “I’d also want to see team members who are skilled at promoting resident-to-resident interaction,” says Palmer.
 That could mean connecting residents who have something in common (telling Paula and Sally they’re both teachers, for example).
-“I look for staff to be helping residents to interact with each other through connecting and conversing rather than just sitting and listening to others.
+“I look for staff to be helping residents interact with each other through connecting and conversing rather than just sitting and listening to others.

-Who designed the memory care program?
+Who designed the Memory Care program?

 Finally, follow your gut.
-You’ll get a good feeling if a community you visit seems like a warm, enriching and safe place for your parent to call home.
+You’ll get a good feeling if a community you visit seems like a warm, enriching, and safe place for your parent to call home.